Shalpha2/Job-tracker/README.md

 - Select application status (Applied, Interview, Offer, Rejected)
 - write notes for the job
 - Display a list of saved applications
-- Fetch jobs from a public API
+- Fetch jobs
-- Edit or delete saved applications
+-  Delete saved applications

 ## Technologies Used
 - HTML
 - CSS
 - JavaScript
-- Use APi
+- db.json
 - JSON Server  for local development

 ## How to Run